seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **PANDARUS**
 Well, sweet queen.
 You are pleasant with me.
 But,
 marry, thus, my lord: my dear lord and most esteemed
-friend, your brother Troilus,—
+friend, your brother Troilus,---

 **HELEN**
-My Lord Pandarus; honey-sweet lord,—
+My Lord Pandarus; honey-sweet lord,---

 **PANDARUS**
-Go to, sweet queen, to go:—commends himself most
+Go to, sweet queen, to go:---commends himself most
-affectionately to you,—
+affectionately to you,---

 **HELEN**
 You shall not bob us out of our melody: if you do,